.

 • Cmd = Act – Action is taken when amp is enabled.

-Primary Encoder Phase – Determines which direction of motor movement results in incrementing or decrementing encoder counts.
+Primary Feedback Phase – Determines which direction of motor movement results in incrementing or decrementing encoder counts.
 It is very important to use the correct encoder phasing so that positive voltage will result in increasing counts and vice-versa.

 NOTE